King of Jazz: Plot

 King of Jazz was the nineteenth all-talking motion picture filmed entirely in two-color Technicolor rather than simply including color sequences.
 At the time, Technicolor's two-color process employed red and green dyes, each with a dash of other colors mixed in, but no blue dye.
-King of Jazz was to showcase a spectacular presentation of George Gershwin's Rhapsody in Blue, so this presented a problem.
+King of Jazz was to showcase a spectacular presentation of George Gershwin's "Rhapsody in Blue", so this presented a problem.
 Fortunately, the green dye Technicolor used can actually appear peacock blue (cyan) under some conditions, but acceptable results in this case would require very careful handling.
 Art director Herman Rosse and production director John Murray Anderson came up with solutions.
 Tests were made of various fabrics and pigments, and by using an all gray-and-silver background the bluish aspect of the dye was set off to best advantage.
 Filters were also used to inject pale blues into the scene being filmed.
 The goal was to produce a finished film with pastel shades rather than bright colors.
 Nevertheless, as it appears in an original two-color Technicolor print, the sequence might best be described as a "Rhapsody in Turquoise".
 Later prints made from the original two-component negative, which had survived, make the blues look truer and more saturated than they appeared to audiences in 1930.

 King of Jazz marked the first film appearance of the popular crooner and singer Bing Crosby, who, at the time, was a member of The Rhythm Boys, the Whiteman Orchestra's vocal trio.
 Crosby was scheduled to sing "Song of the Dawn" in the film but a motor accident led to him being jailed for a time and the song was given to John Boles.

+Music

 Composer Ferde Grofé, best known for his Grand Canyon Suite, was, in these early years, a well known arranger/songwriter for Whiteman.
 He is documented to have arranged some of the music, and may in fact have composed some of the incidental music.

-The film preserves a vaudeville bit by Whiteman band trombonist Wilbur Hall, who does novelty playing on violin and bicycle pump, as well as the eccentric dancing of "Rubber Legs" Al Norman to the tune of Happy Feet.
+The film preserves a vaudeville bit by Whiteman band trombonist Wilbur Hall, who does novelty playing on violin and bicycle pump, as well as the eccentric dancing of "Rubber Legs" Al Norman to the tune of "Happy Feet".

+Versions

 There were at least nine different foreign language versions of the film.
 Reportedly, the Swedish version has at least some different music.